decentralized-identity/trustdidweb-v03/spec/abstract.md

 - Provides resolvers the full history of the DID using a verifiable chain of updates to the DIDDoc from genesis to deactivation.
-- A [[def: self-certifying identifier]] (SCID) for the DID that is globally unique and derived from the initial DIDDoc that enables DID portability, such as moving the DIDs web location (and so the DID string itself) while retaining the DID's history.
+- A [[def: self-certifying identifier]] (SCID) for the DID that is globally unique, embedded in the DID, and derived from the initial DIDDoc.
+The SCID replacement DID attacks and enables [[ref: DID portability]], such as moving the DIDs web location (and so the DID string itself) while retaining the DID's verifiable history.
 - DIDDoc updates include a proof signed by the DID Controller(s) *authorized* to update the DID.
 - An optional mechanism for publishing "pre-rotation" keys to prevent loss of